 Flemington is a tiny town located in the state of West Virginia.
-With a population of 302 people and just one neighborhood, Flemington is the 234th largest community in West Virginia.
-Flemington has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 304 people and just one neighborhood, Flemington is the 234th largest community in West Virginia.
+Flemington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Flemington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Flemington is a town of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Flemington who work in sales jobs (15.05%), office and administrative support (10.75%), and teaching (10.75%).